vvaswani/jade/docs/INSTALL_WINDOWS.md

 # Installation and Configuration

-The steps below will walk you through installing an Apache/MySQL/PHP environment on your Windows system, then installing and configuring Jade to work in that environment.
+The steps below will walk you through installing an Apache/MySQL/PHP environment on your Windows system, then installing and configuring the application to work in that environment.
 You will need administrator access to perform some of these steps.

 ## Windows